 Bipolar disorder involves extremes of both high and low moods and a range of other symptoms.
-In rapid cycling, moods change quickly, with at least 4 distinct mood episodes per year.
+In rapid cycling, moods change quickly, with at least 4 distinct episodes of mania or hypomania and depression per year.

 Symptoms may occur during adolescence, but it can be difficult to identify, because mood changes are common at this stage of development.

 Apart from mood, bipolar disorder also causes changes in energy levels and behaviors known as cycles.

 To have a diagnosis of bipolar disorder, a person must only experience one manic episode.
 Depression may never occur with bipolar disorder, despite the name.

 Many people with bipolar disorder will experience two cycles per year, according to the Depression and Bipolar Support Alliance.

 When someone has four or more manic, hypomanic, or depressive episodes in a 12-month period, this is called rapid cycling.

 There is no clear trigger for rapid cycling, but bipolar changes occur due to changes in brain chemicals.
 Doctors and scientists have proposed a number of reasons why this might happen.

 Some research has suggested that circadian rhythm regulation may have an impact, as sleep disturbances occur alongside mood changes.

 In 2018, one researcher found correlations between the sleep patterns of 18 men with rapid-cycling bipolar disorder and the moon’s tides, suggesting that this might have an influence.